Built-in Morwell and completed in 1964, Thekla sailed in the Sydney to Hobart Yacht Race between 1965-67.

 Designed by well-known marine architect Alan Payne, the Thekla was a sister ship to Solo which won the Sydney to Hobart five times in the 1960s.

-1965, stainless steel framed, This old girl has been in our family since she was constructed in 1965.
+1965, mild steel framed, This old girl has been in our family since she was constructed in 1965.
 She has sailed to most destinations Around the world.
-She is made from tubular steel and is a Centre cockpit auxiliary sloop design.
-The boat has just been slipped and is back in the water waiting for her next owner.
+She is made from mild steel and is a Centre cockpit auxiliary sloop design.
+The boat has been slipped and is back in the water waiting for her next owner.
 This boat could be used for business avenues or as An island getaway.
 The main engine is a Perkins 6-354 6 cylinders naturally aspirated diesel of approximately 89.5 kw.
 Please call or email for inquiries as there are to many auxiliaries to mention here.